HTMLaunch vs Surge.sh

 Ready to try?

-Deploy your first site in under a minute.
-No terminal, no CLI.
+Publish your first site in under a minute.
+Nothing technical to install.
 Just one-click GitHub sign-in.